contigiani/splash/README.md

 # splash

-Collection of scripts to detect the splashback radius in Galaxy clusters.
+Collection of scripts to detect the splashback radius in Galaxy clusters using weak lensing data.

 ## Files